 EOS-850 is a small molecule designed to block the immunosuppressive activity of adenosine by inhibiting the signaling of the $A{2A}R$ on immune cells.
 In animal models, we showed antitumor activity of EOS-850 both as a monotherapy and in combination with other standard cancer therapies, including CPIs.
-In the dose escalation portion of our ongoing Phase 1/2a clinical trial of EOS-850 as a monotherapy in heavily pretreated solid tumor patients, we observed clinical benefit in seven out of 21 patients, including two patients with confirmed partial responses as of June 10, 2020.
-EOS-850 has been reported to be generally well-tolerated, with four of 21 patients in the dose escalation cohort remaining on-study as of June 10, 2020, we have observed no dose-limiting toxicity or drug-related serious adverse events, or SAEs.
+In the dose escalation portion of our ongoing Phase 1/2a clinical trial of EOS-850 as a monotherapy in heavily pretreated solid tumor patients, we observed clinical benefit in seven out of 21 patients, including two patients with partial responses as of , 2020.
+EOS-850 has been reported to be generally well-tolerated, and as of , 2020, with patients remaining on-study, we have observed no dose-limiting toxicity or drug-related serious adverse events, or SAEs.
 Based on these results, we plan to continue development of EOS-850 both (i) as a monotherapy to further evaluate activity we have observed and to identify relevant biomarkers for patient selection and (ii) in combination with pembrolizumab and other current cancer therapies.